LaunchCodeEducation/data-analysis-curriculum/content/sql-part-3/exercises/_index.md

 ## Getting Started

-Fork this [GitHub repository](https://github.com/launchcodeeducation/SQL-Part-3-Exercises) and clone to your computer.
+Open up the `SQL-Part-3-Exercises.ipynb` notebook in `data-analysis-projects/sql-part-3/exercises` using Azure Data Studio.

 ## In Your Notebook

-Open Azure Data Studio and connect to the `BookDB`.
+Connect to `BooksDB` before starting work on the exercises.

 ## Submitting Your Work

-When finished make sure to push your changes up to GitHub.
+When finished, make sure to push your changes up to GitHub.

 Copy the link to your GitHub repository and paste it into the submission box in Canvas for **Exercises: SQL Part 3** and click *Submit*.